Kilt, Black Watch tartan

 Kilt hose.

-Long socks, called kilt hose or kilt socks are common with the kilt.
-They are basically "over knees" and meant to be folded down about one inch (2.5 cm) below your knees, contrary to knee high socks that end just below them.
+Long socks, called kilt hose or kilt socks, are common with the kilt.
+They are, basically, "over-the-knees" and meant to be folded down about one inch (2.5 cm) below your knees, contrary to knee-high socks that end just below them.

 They come in many colours.